 - Campus ban.

-Either party may appeal a decision made in an informal or formal resolution.
-Appellate officers for discrimination and bias cases are the Dean of Students (or designee), Provost (or designee), and Vice President of Finance and Administration (or designee).
+Either party may appeal a decision made in a formal resolution.
+Appellate officers for discrimination and bias cases are the Vice President of Student Affairs (or designee), Provost (or designee), and Vice President of Administration and General Counsel (or designee).

 Requesting an Appeal